 In addition to the aforementioned characteristics, the physical size of the aerial platform is crucial to enable hosting the RSS.
 UAVs have the smallest size, and hence can dedicate only a small area for RSS.
 On the other hand, two types of HAPS are identified, namely the aerostatic HAPS and the aerodynamic HAPS.
-Aerostatic airships are giant platforms and their length is typically between 100 and 200 m, whereas aerodynamic HAPS have a wingspan between 35 and 80 m \cite{kurt2020vision}.
+Aerostatic HAPS nodes, especially airships, are giant platforms whose lengths are typically between 100 and 200 m, whereas aerodynamic HAPS nodes have wingspans between 35 and 80 m \cite{kurt2020vision}.
 Finally, the size of current LEO satellites is less than 10 m \cite{LEO_sat_iridium,LEO_sat_est}.
-Since HAPS and LEO satellites are typically equipped with arrays of solar panels, a part of the platform surface can be used to mount an RSS equipment.
+Since HAPS nodes and LEO satellites are typically equipped with solar panel arrays, a part of the platform surface can be used to mount RSS equipment.